hashicorp/vagrant/website/source/docs/vagrantfile/machine_settings.html.md

 `config.vm.guest` - The guest OS that will be running within this machine.
 This defaults to `:linux`, and Vagrant will auto-detect the proper distro.
-However, this should be changed to `":windows"` for Windows guests.
+However, this should be changed to `:windows` for Windows guests.
 Vagrant needs to know this information to perform some guest OS-specific things such as mounting folders and configuring networks.